Danny-Kyle/Danny-Kyle/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=016EEA&size=24&width=600&lines=Welcome+to+my+github;I+am+a+Frontend+Developer,;and+Aspiring+Web-3+and+Blockchain+Developer.;Nice+to+meet+you!...)](https://git.io/typing-svg)

+- 🔭 I'm on my way to becoming a Solutions Architect
 - 🔭 I am a Frontend Web Developer with experience using a variety of programming languages
 - 🔭 I’m currently working on finishing up with my degree and settling down, amongst other things
 - 👯 I’m looking to collaborate on React JS, Next Js and Angular projects that you'd have
 - 🌱 I’m currently learning Node js and ASP.Net